 \item{Event rate}

-Being bursts, FRBs' neutrino fluxes should also depend on their event rates.
+Being bursts, FRBs' neutrino fluxes may depend on their event rates.
 We use the observed number of bursts as an estimation of the event rate of repeating FRBs.
 The weights for non-repeating FRBs are taken to be 1 in this case.

 \end{itemize}